devtut/generate/docs/python/itertools-module.md

 ## Take a slice of a generator

-Itertools "islice" allows you to slice a generator:
+Itertools &quot;islice&quot; allows you to slice a generator:

 ```
 results = fetch_paged_results()  # returns a generator